Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

-Nikola Jokic be on the court for the Denver Nuggets at 8:30 PM on Saturday against the Los Angeles Lakers in the 2023 NBA Playoffs.
+The Denver Nuggets, Nikola Jokic included, will play at 8:30 PM on Monday versus the Los Angeles Lakers in the 2023 NBA Playoffs.

-In this article we will break down Jokic's prop bets, using stats to help you make good selections.
+Below, we look at Jokic's stats and trends to help you find the best prop bets.

 Nikola Jokic Prop Bets vs. the Lakers